State Of Illinois End Of Lease Cleanup Law

 Tenant Rights and Responsibilities for finally the Lease Cleanup Law

-- If any damage occurs to the unit that is not due to normal wear and tear, you are responsible for repairing it as a tenant.
+- If any damage occurs to the unit that is not due to normal wear and tear you are responsible for repairing it as a tenant.

-- It is important that as a tenant you do not make any changes, or alterations to the unit without prior approval from the landlord.
+- It is important that as a tenant you do not make any changes.
+Or alterations to the unit without prior approval from the landlord.

-- The Illinois Anti-Eviction Act protects tenants from being evicted by the landlord in retaliation for filing complaints, with government authorities such as housing inspectors or human rights commissions.
+- The Illinois Anti-Eviction Act protects tenants from being evicted by the landlord in retaliation for filing complaints.
+With government authorities such as housing inspectors or human rights commissions.

 Responsibilities and Rights of Landlords for end the Lease Cleanup Law

-- It is important that you keep the rental unit in compliance with local, and state health and housing codes to ensure your safety and the safety of other residents.
+- It is important that you keep the rental unit in compliance with local.
+And state health and housing codes to ensure your safety and the safety of other residents.

-- If the tenant is late in paying rent, you may charge an additional late fee, but it must be reasonable and not excessive under applicable laws and regulations.
+- If the tenant is late in paying rent, you may charge an additional late fee.
+But it must be reasonable and not excessive under applicable laws and regulations.

-- As a landlord, you have the authority to establish reasonable rules, and regulations that tenants must follow while living in your rental property.
+- As a landlord, you have the authority to establish reasonable rules.
+And regulations that tenants must follow while living in your rental property.

 Book our move in cleaning Chicago now.

-The Illinois Attorney General has established two important points:
+State Of Illinois Attorney General has established two important points: